Different types of Bridal TiarasWedding Headbands

 to coordinate with the wedding party.

 • If your hair is short, light and delicate tiaras are best.
-Brides with shorter hair look best in headband style tiara
+Brides with short hair usually prefer headband style tiara

 • Match the type of gown with your tiara.
 Complement crystals in your gown with crystals in your wedding tiara; same holds good for pearls and rhinestones too.